stormraiser/adversarial-disentangle/README.md

 Since it might be useful to e.g. experiment with different stage 2 configurations using the same stage 1 encoder I decided that it's best to train each stage separately rather than finishing the whole training in one run.

 ## Stage 1
-To train stage 1 with default configuration for everything:
+To train stage 1 with minimal amount of configuration and default for everything else:
 ```
 python main.py stage1 --data_root /path/to/dataset --save_path /path/to/save/folder
 ```
+You may also want to set `--weight_root` and `--match_weight` which are not set by default but could be helpful.
+See below for explanations.

 Options:
 `--lr`, `--batch_size`: works as you would expect.